0x7-r3x/artix-install/README.md

 ### 1. Boot into Artix Live ISO

-Download runit init iso from [artixlinux.org](https://artixlinux.org/download.php) and boot in UEFI mode.
+Download runit init ISO from <a href="https://artixlinux.org/download.php" target="_blank">artixlinux.org</a> and boot in UEFI mode.

 ### 2. Download and run the script